 To add a single item at the insertion point, double-click on it in the library.
-There is no need to select the item by checking the box in the first column.
+There is no need to select or drag the item first.

-Another way to create an insertion point is to click an item in the show table, then clickSelect cursor on the small pop-up menu that will appear.
+Another way to create an insertion point is to click an item in the show table, then click Select cursor on the small pop-up menu that will appear.
 This pop-up menu also enables you to audition the entire show in advance of playout, or remove the item that was clicked on from the show.